The foundation employs two grantmaking models, Responsive Grantmaking and Directed Grantmaking.

 We anticipate that some funds will be available in 2023 for directed investments that address emerging opportunities and in some cases, in response to urgent needs.
 If your need falls into either of these categories and is relevant to the Foundation funding priorities below, please contact Program Director Patti Baum.

 - Promote healthy eating or active living by:

-- Improving access to community-level physical activity for young children and families, or
+- Improving access to community-level physical activity for young children and families through policies or planning, or

 - Improving participation in federal nutrition assistance programs for children and families, or

 - Increasing availability of and access to affordable, culturally appropriate fresh and local foods for children and families at risk for food insecurity.